 IMO’s MEPC 72 committed to halving total annual GHG emissions by 2050 — leaving shipowners facing a stiff challenge.

-Critics of the shipping industry’s work to mitigate the pressing issues of climate changes and its effects could find themselves being left with egg on their faces thanks to the outcomes of the International Maritime Organization’s (IMO) latest session of its Marine Environment Protection Committee (MEPC), held at the IMO’s headquarters in London from April 9 to 13.
+Critics of the shipping industry’s work to mitigate the pressing issues of climate change and its effects could find themselves being left with egg on their faces thanks to the outcomes of the International Maritime Organization’s (IMO) latest session of its Marine Environment Protection Committee (MEPC), held at the IMO’s headquarters in London from April 9 to 13.
 Attended by over 100 IMO Member States, the 72nd session of the committee’s (MEPC 72) main takeaway was the adoption of an initial strategy that aims to lower vessels’ greenhouse gas (GHG) emissions by at least 50% by 2050, in comparison with 2008.

 The roadmap’s goal, according to the IMO, is to phase out GHG emissions from world shipping “as soon as possible” in the 2000s.
 The strategy’s 2050 objective stands alongside an aim to pursue efforts towards entirely phasing out these sorts of emissions.
 The plan also contains a specific reference to “a pathway of carbon dioxide emissions-reduction consistent with the Paris Agreement temperature goals”.